Inubaka: Dogs

 A pedigree Afghan Hound owned by Show.
 Alfred is characterized by his aloof demeanor and is trained to only obey commands by Show.
 Lupin finds him rather intimidating and will slink away if Alfred so much as looks at him.
 Alfred only obeys Show and Suguri.

 Media

 Manga

-Written and illustrated by Yukiya Sakuragi, Inubaka: Crazy for Dogs started in Shueisha's seinen manga magazine Weekly Young Jump on September 22, 2004.
+Written and illustrated by Yukiya Sakuragi, Inubaka: Crazy for Dogs was first published in Shueisha's seinen manga magazine Weekly Young Jump on September 22, 2004.
 It was later transferred to Monthly Young Jump on August 18, 2009, where it ran until April 28, 2010.
-Shueisha collected its chapters in 22 tankōbon volumes, released from February 18, 2005, to May 19, 2010.
+Shueisha collected its chapters into 22 tankōbon volumes, released from February 18, 2005, to May 19, 2010.

 In North America, the manga was licensed for English release by Viz Media.
 17 volumes were released from February 20, 2007, to November 9, 2010.
-In March 2011, Viz Media confirmed that they put the manga on hiatus, finally canceling it.
+In March 2011, Viz Media confirmed that they had put the manga on hiatus, finally canceling it.